darren-gibson/RTTChecker/README.md

    - Default discriminator: `3840`

 5. **Verify:**
-   - The device will appear as "Train Status" in your Google Home
+	- Two endpoints will appear in Google Home:
-   - Current train status displays as one of 5 modes (On Time, Minor Delay, Delayed, Major Delay, Unknown)
+	  - "CAMBDGE→KNGX Train Status" (or your override) – Mode Select with one of 5 modes
+	  - "CAMBDGE→KNGX Train Delay" (or your override) – Temperature Sensor showing numeric delay
+	- Temperature value equals minutes of delay (negative = early, zero = on time)
-   - Status updates automatically every minute
+	- Values update automatically every minute
-   - The device is read-only (you view status, but cannot manually change modes)
+	- Devices are read-only (status comes from RTT updates)

 ### Testing
 - Comprehensive Jest tests cover: